Want to learn to quilt? When you say quilting it can mean many different things. Here is where I will start:

 - Piecing a traditional quilt top and putting 3 layers together to finish the project is what comes to mind for most.
 The three layers are the top, batting and backing.
 Most quilts are bound on the edge for a finish.

 - Quilting is the act of putting the three layers together.

 - I like to use my sewing machine to quilt.
 Some like the craft of hand sewing the 3 layers.
 Some use a frame to hold the quilt layers as the quilting is done.
 I use safety pins to hold the 3 layers even before I use my machine to quilt.

 - You can use stipple or outline quilting or you can use a stencil to mark a design on the quilt top.

-- I use the free motion foot and move my fabric under the machine by drawing my quilt design with the machine.
+- I use the free motion foot and move my fabric under the machine by drawing my quilt design with the machine straight stitch.

-- You can also use a walking foot for even feed on the top and bottom layers as you quilt using the machine.
+- You can also use a walking foot for even feed on the top and bottom layers as you machine quilt.

 - Quilting can be done to finish clothing, purses, pillows, wall hangings, bedspreads and more.